alexcomas/Bachelors-Thesis/Thesis Code/GNN_NIDS_pytorch/README.md

-# GNN-NIDS native TensorFlow implementation
+# GNN-NIDS native Pytorch implementation

 In this directory you may find a functional implementation of our GNN-based NIDS.
 The concrete GNN architecture in encoded in the *GNN.py* file, meanwhile the whole model can be trained by simply executing the *main.py* file, as shown below.